 After a few days of swapping places, your pets should have accepted the idea that they have a roommate.
 At this point, you can let them officially meet.
 Use a carrier or a puppy gate to let them safely see and sniff each other through a barrier.
 Offering both pets treats and praise will help sweeten the deal.
 Monitor all interactions carefully, and don’t leave your dog and cat alone unsupervised until you’re sure they’re getting along.

 Many times, dogs and cats do learn to cohabitate, and end up doing just fine.
 Fluffy and Fido often just agree to ignore each other.
 However, there are times when cats and dogs fight like, well, cats and dogs.
 This can be a pretty dangerous situation.
 If your furry buddies don’t warm up to each other, consult your vet or a professional trainer.
 Otherwise, if things don’t go very well, one of your pets–most likely your kitty–could be seriously injured.
 Of course, it’s important to choose a dog that is cat-friendly in the first place.

 As your veterinary hospital, we’re always here to help.
-Please feel free to call us anytime!
+Please feel free to call us, your local animal clinic in Rialto, CA, anytime!